syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 'Opens a PowerPoint presentation file

-Dim presentation_1 As IPresentation = Presentation.Open(fileName)
+Dim presentationDocument As IPresentation = Presentation.Open(fileName)

 'Creates an instance of ChartToImageConverter

-presentation_1.ChartToImageConverter = New ChartToImageConverter()
+presentationDocument.ChartToImageConverter = New ChartToImageConverter()

 'Sets the scaling mode as best

-presentation_1.ChartToImageConverter.ScalingMode = Syncfusion.OfficeChart.ScalingMode.Best
+presentationDocument.ChartToImageConverter.ScalingMode = Syncfusion.OfficeChart.ScalingMode.Best

 'Converts the first slide into image

-Dim image As Image = presentation_1.Slides(0).ConvertToImage(Syncfusion.Drawing.ImageType.Metafile)
+Dim image As Image = presentationDocument.Slides(0).ConvertToImage(Syncfusion.Drawing.ImageType.Metafile)

 'Saves the image as file